chmurph2/NiFTP/README.md

 ## Caveats

-  Based on the way the [retryable]("https://github.com/nfedyashev/retryable") gem works, any FTP commands will be retried at least once upon any exception.
-Setting the :retries option to 0 will raise a runtime error.
-I'm fine with this for now as I prefer this behavior.
+  Setting the :tries option to 0 will raise a runtime error, otherwise the codeblock would never execute.

 ## Testing